[COOloop]

 A catalyst that redefines what’s possible.

-Our proprietary MOF catalyst converts captured CO₂ and green hydrogen into acetic acid in one step.
+Our proprietary MOF catalyst converts captured CO₂ and green hydrogen into ethanol in one step.

 arrow rightarrow right